KxSystems/docs/docs/license/azure.md

     disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Kdb+ Software.
-You agree and acknowledge that the Kdb+ Software is proprietary and contains confidential and valuable Intellectual Property of Kx, which you agree to safeguard as provided for under section 9, Confidential Information, below.
+You agree and acknowledge that the Kdb+ Software is proprietary and contains confidential and valuable Intellectual Property of KX, which you agree to safeguard as provided for under section 9, Confidential Information, below.